-MAQS is a registered pesticide in Canada and the United States.
+Mite Away Quick Strips® and Formic Pro® are registered pesticides in Canada and the United States.

 June 12, 2014 – NOD Apiary Products Ltd. announced that MAQS® Beehive Strip has received the green light for commercialization in key European countries.
 European beekeepers will now have access to an innovative solution for controlling the varroa mite.
 The mite has been designated as one of the major threats for Honey bee health.
 View the full press release here.

-Bulgaria, Cyprus, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Portugal, Romania, Slovenia, Spain, United Kingdom.
+Bulgaria, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Portugal, Romania, Slovenia, Spain, Switzerland and the United Kingdom.

 March 13, 2014.
 Mite Away Quick Strips® received registration in New Zealand for beekeepers’ use.
 Mite Away Quick Strips® has received approval by EPA (HSR100672) as well as the MPI, ACVM Group (P008556).
 Press Release.